 It used to be that Snapchat was seen as a platform geared mostly toward teens and pre-teens.
 But over the last several years, Snapchat has added features and made changes that have helped to move it into a much broader space.

-Before we list the best brands to follow on Snapchat, let's be sure we all know how to follow brands on Snapchat and view their content in the first place.
+Before we list the best brands to follow on Snapchat, let's be sure we all know how to follow brands on Snapchat and view content in the first place.

 How to Follow Brands on Snapchat